hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 ##### Attributes
 * A diagnosis code
+* A diagnosis text
 * A reference to the citizen
 * Two FHIR status attributes

 ##### Validation
-* One and only one diagnosis code exists and should be drawn from SKS
+* One diagnosis code may exists and should be drawn from SKS
+* One diagnosis text may exist
 * One and only one reference to the citizen exists
 * One FHIR status is mandatory and should be drawn from the appropriate standard FHIR-ValueSet.
 The other is not mandatory, but it is needed for reporting entered-in-error.